analytixncs/naviga-analytics-docs/docs/informer/informer-basics.md

 There two other very important steps:

-1. You must give access to the Datasource used by the Dataset.
+1. You must share the Datasource with the Team that the Dataset is owned by.
    ![image-20230329104701695](images/informer_basics-sharedatasource.png)